Classof2020/classof2020.github.io/_class/nischal_shrestha.md

 # Nischal

-# Love Everything Thant Make Me More Human
+# Love Everything Thant Make Me More Human.

 I am a Pythonnista.
-I love
+I love talking with ghost, insulting other, and a Oxford comma.

 Girls used to call me "**Ugly**", then they saw my bank account and started calling me "*Ugly And Poor*".